Queen Bee (1955 film): Reception

 Bosley Crowther of The New York Times noted "[Miss Crawford] is the height of mellifluous meanness and frank insincerity."
-William K. Zinsser of the New York Herald Tribune wrote "Miss Crawford plays her role with such silky villainy we long to see her dispatched."
+William Zinsser of the New York Herald Tribune wrote "Miss Crawford plays her role with such silky villainy we long to see her dispatched."

 Accolades

 Queen Bee was nominated in two categories at the 28th Academy Awards in 1956 for Best Cinematography (Charles Lang) and Best Costume Design, Black-and-White (Jean Louis).

 Home media

 Queen Bee was released on Region 1 DVD by Sony Pictures Home Entertainment in 2001.
 It was also re-released on DVD in the TCM Vault Collection four disc DVD set "Joan Crawford in the 1950s" in November 2012.
 On November 8, 2013, it was re-released again on DVD as part of Sony Pictures' "Choice Collection" online program.
 Before all of the DVD releases, the film was put on VHS in the early 1990s.